Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 * Sneak will only increase if you are within range of and are avoiding detection by an entity that would otherwise be aware of your presence, or escaping from one that has detected you.
 You do not need to move for the skill to increase, though completing actions that are more difficult will increase the skill faster, such as moving and, more notably, completing sneak attacks.
 * Pickpocketing increases proportionally to the total value of lifted goods, assuming you are not caught.
 * Lock-picking will gain a small increase for every broken pick, and a substantial increase that varies based on lock level versus skill and perk level for every successfully-picked lock.
-However, if you successfully pick a lock that you have picked before, there is no XP reward.
+However, if you successfully pick a lock that you have picked before, there is no XP reward (with the exception to training chests in thieves guild).
 * Smithing, Alchemy, and Enchanting give skill increases based on the value of the crafting.

 ### Physical XP

-The formula is (<Factor> * Skill Usage Multiplier)
+The formula is ( Factor * Skill Usage Multiplier)

-Factor is defined as
+Factor is defined as:-
 * Weapons skills increase by a percentage of the damage done.
 * Armor skills increase by a percentage of the damage blocked, or by simply moving in the armor
 * Block increases by a percentage of raw damage blocked, or by shield bashing.